 Going to the doctor

 Under Medicare Advantage, you will essentially be joining a private insurance plan like you probably had through your employer.
 The most common ones are health maintenance organizations (HMOs) and preferred provider organizations (PPOs).
 Medicare Advantage employs managed care plans and, in most cases, you would have a primary care physician who would direct your care, meaning you would need a referral to a specialist.
 HMOs tend to have more restrictive choices of medical providers than PPOs.
+Medicare Advantage plans have become increasingly popular.
+About 30 million - or 47 percent of Medicare beneficiaries are enrolled in one of these plans and the average enrollee has more than 40 plans to choose from.

 While Medicare will cover most of your medical needs, there are some things the program typically doesn't pay for -— like cosmetic surgery or routine dental, vision and hearing care.
 But there are also differences between what services you get help paying for.